 Lakeland Middle Preparatory School’s LIONS recently celebrated our students’ Quarter 1 behavior by hosting our 1st “Mane Money” Rewards Store.
 Students earn “Mane Money” for following our R.O.A.R. expectations (Responsible, Outstanding, Accountable, and Respectful).
 They are able to spend their “Mane Money” on glow sticks, sunglasses, tattoos, vampire teeth, fidget spinners, bouncy balls, Frisbees, and more.
 Students also earned “Peace Days” for their R.O.A.R. behavior and got to wear silly socks or hats all day.

 Humboldt Jr. Sr. High School hosted their first BRIDGE night!
 This event was open to everyone in the community and provided workshops on essential skills and knowledge.
 We are proud of the work that Humboldt Jr. Sr. High is doing to engage with their community.
 Keep up the good work!

 One of the perks of being a RTI2-B Coach is getting to attend the regional coaches meeting twice per year!
 These meetings are a great time for networking and celebrating the hard work of our teams.
-This year, our site consultant Hether Pflasterer organized a fantastic share fair, where our Models of Demonstration schools set up informational booths about the RTI2-B programs at their schools.
+This semester, our site consultant Hether Pflasterer organized a fantastic share fair, where our Models of Demonstration schools set up informational booths about the RTI2-B programs at their schools.
 Coaches had the opportunity to learn tips and tricks from each other in this interactive format.
 Shelby Cook, another one of our consultants, also had a booth to talk with folks about signing up for Family and Community Engagement training.
 Check out the photos below!

 Special thanks to our MOD schools for helping to make this event a success!
 The leadership that you provide to our region is paramount.